 Yes, steakhouse chefs can tell a steak’s internal temp just by poking it.
 But they have poked thousands of steaks, all from the same supplier, all the same thickness, all cooked at the same temp.
 And I have news for you.
 Look carefully at the pockets of a top chef.
 There’s usually a thermometer peaking out.

 For home cooks, there simply is no substitute for a good digital instant thermometer like the ones I recommend in our Buying Guide to Thermometers.

 You can’t tell by holding your hand over the grill

-I don't care what the TV chef said, you absolutely positively without doubt no way no how cannot tell anything about the temp of a grill is by holding your hand over the grate and counting "1001, 1002, 1003" until until your palm starts to smoke.
-Each of us reacts differently to heat, and the heat 1" above the grate can be significantly different than 6" above.
+I don’t care what the TV chef said, you absolutely positively without doubt no way no how cannot tell anything about the temp of a grill by holding your hand over the grate and counting “1001, 1002, 1003″ until until your palm starts to smoke.
+Each of us reacts differently to heat, and the heat 1″ above the grate can be significantly different than 6” above.
+You need a thermometer!

 You can’t tell by the color of the juices

 Scores of cookbooks tell you that chicken or turkey is ready when the juices are clear.
 That is simply not true.
 It may have been true once upon a time, but modern production methods have made this old wives’ tale false.